An Online Accounting Degree That Sets You Apart

 Your Accounting Degree Can Be One of Your Greatest Assets

 Taxes.
 Audits.
 Payroll.
 Financial planning.
 Businesses need professionals who can help manage their finances and help everything run smoothly with budgets and taxes.
 This online degree from WGU prepares you for a lucrative and successful career as an accountant in whatever field or specialty you're passionate about.
-You can also be prepared to sit for the CPA and become a certified public accountant.
+You can also be prepared to sit for the accounting certification exam and become a certified public accountant.

 As long as there is money, there will be a need for qualified accountants.
 When you have completed your B.S.
 Accounting degree, your skills will be in high demand because every business, no matter the size or industry, has to balance its books and comply with government regulations.